MRtrix3/mrtrix3/docs/reference/commands/tckgen.rst

 -  **-seed_dynamic fod_image** determine seed points dynamically using the SIFT model (must not provide any other seeding mechanism).
 Note that while this seeding mechanism improves the distribution of reconstructed streamlines density, it should NOT be used as a substitute for the SIFT method itself.

--  **-max_seeds number** set the maximum number of tracks to generate.
-The program will not generate more tracks than this number, even if the desired number of tracks hasn't yet been reached (default is 100 x number); set to 0 to ignore limit.
+-  **-max_seeds number** set the maximum number of seeds that tckgen will attempt to track from.
+This is used to prevent the program from running indefinitely when no streamlines can be found that match the selection criteria.
+By default, this is set to 100× the number of selected streamlines.
+Set to zero to disable, which will result in streamlines being generated until the number specified by -select has been reached.

 -  **-num_seeds number** set the number of seeds that tckgen will attempt to track from.
 This overrides both -select and -max_seeds.
 Use this option if you genuinely need a constant number of seeds rather than selected streamlines.
 However, note that in most cases, the -seed_random_per_voxel or -seed_grid_per_voxel options are likely to be more appropriate.